-This week let’s continue tree science by investigating water movement through trees, and learning how to measure the height of a tree.
+This week let’s continue tree science (see previous tree science post) by investigating water movement through trees, and learning how to measure the height of a tree.

 1. Tree Transpiration